Security Forces Search Myanmar Protest District Room By Room - UrduPoint

 Online television broadcaster Kamaryut Media said its office was raided Tuesday and two staff members were taken away by plainclothes officers while military vehicles waited outside.

+The office of a second media outlet Mizzima was also targeted Tuesday, the day after it had its publishing licence revoked.

+"About ten vehicles with soldiers and police came," a Mizzima journalist told AFP, adding the office had been closed since the coup.
-Monday was also a dark day for independent media in the country, as security forces raided the office of Myanmar Now in Yangon.

-The outlet later had its publishing licence revoked, as did independent media Mizzima, DVB, Khit Thit and 7 Day, following an information ministry order, state broadcaster MRTV said.
+Security forces also raided the office of Myanmar Now in Yangon on Monday and later revoked its publishing licence along with DVB, Khit Thit and 7 Day, following an information ministry order, state broadcaster MRTV said.

+Reporters Without Borders condemned the ongoing media crackdown and characterised the raids as "a shocking act of intimidation".

 MRTV also provided an ominous update on the case of detained Australian economist Sean Turnell, an advisor to Suu Kyi, who was arrested a week after the putsch.